 The main thing to watch out for, is the fluctuation on the +12V line.
-If the +12V line drops to below 12V during full load or large fluctuations in the V readings … then you’ve got trouble.
-The system may unstable and you might also get random reboots.
+If the +12V line drops too far below 12V during full load or large fluctuations in the V readings … then you’ve got trouble.
+The system may unstable, and you might also get random reboots.

 Voltage readings taken from ADIA64 at idle

 Voltage readings taken from ADIA64 under load